libremfg/rhize-docs/content/how-to/gql/mutate.md

 }
 ```

-You can confirm the record and its nested property exists with a `get` query.
+You can confirm that the record and its nested property exists with a `get` query.
 If the preceding operation succeeded, this query returns both the new `Widget Maker` and
 its corresponding version: